 No. We have two payment processors that you can use: PayPal and 2Checkout.
 Your customers can pay for your products with their credit cards, with transfers from their bank accounts, or from their PayPal balances.
-PayPal takes a small percentage of your sales, but IndieMade doesn't take a cent.
+They don't need accounts with PayPal or 2Checkout to do this.

 Yes, it's a fully functional shopping cart and order database.
 The IndieMade system keeps track of your orders, customers, and taxes for you.
 You can look at reports (including end-of-year taxes), reprint order or resend invoices, add or remove line items to existing orders, send notifications to customers, and so on.